Why doesn’t my pond pump come with a plug?

-Every electrical item comes with a fitted plug these days, right?
+Every electrical item comes with a plug fitted these days, right?
 Not if it’s a pond pump, as the rules are different for outdoor sockets and permanent outdoor electrical installations.

 If you don’t have permanent outdoor sockets and didn’t plan on paying for an electrician this weekend there is another way.
-Outdoor electrical kits are available which granted, will involve you drilling a hole through your wall, but plug them into an RCD and then into an indoor electrical socket that was installed by an electrician and you can be ok then too.
+Outdoor electrical kits are available which granted, will involve you drilling a hole through your wall, but plug them into an RCD and then into an indoor electrical socket that was installed by an electrician inside and you can be ok then too.